iamasif-git/SQL-connect/README.md

-This project aims to explore the possibilities of uploading a CSV dataset into MYSQL database with the help of python through a simple approach using INSEET commands.
+This project aims to explore the possibilities of uploading a CSV dataset into MYSQL database with the help of python through a simple approach using INSERT commands.